Ryan Jeffers Player Props: Twins vs. Yankees

 - Jeffers hit .208 with 10 doubles, a triple, seven home runs and 23 walks.

-- He took the pitcher deep in 10.4% of his games last season (67 in all), going deep in 3% of his chances at the plate.

-- In 17 of 67 games last season (25.4%), Jeffers drove in a run, and eight of those games (11.9%) included more than one RBI.
-He had three or more RBIs in two contests.
+- In 25.4% of his games a season ago (17 of 67), Jeffers picked up an RBI.
+In eight of those games (11.9%) he recorded more than one RBI, and he had three or more in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.